FINAL SKIN DEADLINE: Bronstein, Gewirtz & Grossman LLC Reminds Beauty Health Company Investors With Substantial Losses To Join The Class Action Lawsui...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Jan.
-11, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against The Beauty Health Company (“Beauty Health” or“the Company”) (NASDAQ: SKIN) and certain of its officers.
+(MENAFN- PR Newswire) NEW YORK, Jan.
+11, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against The Beauty Health Company ("Beauty Health" or "the Company") (NASDAQ: SKIN ) and certain of its officers.

 Class Definition: